proof88/PGE/PGE/docpages/menu-04-Networking.md

 Considering 8 players, the results to ALL clients from the server (because above shows results to 1 client from the server):
 just multiply above results by 7 (server sending to itself avoids GNS level thus we multiply by nClientsCount instead of nPlayersCount):
  - **v0.1.2:** 30 240 PKT/s with 8 104 320 Byte/s Outgoing Packet Data Rate Total;
- - **v0.1.4:** 3 626 PKT/s with 189 574 Byte/s Outgoing Packet Data Rate Total (88% decrease in packet rate and 98% decrease in packet data rate).
+ - **v0.1.4:** 3 626 PKT/s with 189 574 Byte/s Outgoing Packet Data Rate Total (88% decrease in packet rate and 98% decrease in packet data rate) @ 20 Hz Tickrate
+   (10 626 PKT/s with 548 814 Byte/s Outgoing Packet Data Rate Total that is 65% decrease in packet rate and 93% decrease in packet data rate @ 60 Hz Tickrate).

 \subsubsection detailed_packet_rate Detailed Packet Rate per Function